William Parker Hudson

 William Parker Hudson (February 13, 1841 – November 21, 1912) was an Ontario businessman and political figure.
 He represented Hastings East in the Legislative Assembly of Ontario from 1883 to 1894 as a Conservative member.

 He was born in Thurlow Township, Hastings County, Upper Canada in 1841, the son of Charles Hudson, a blacksmith.
-Hudson apprenticed with his father and went on to manufacture carriages.
+Hudson apprenticed with his father and went on to manufacture carriage.
 In 1866, he married Jane Fargay, the daughter of a local farmer.
 He served as treasurer and deputy reeve for the township.
 He died in 1912.